-The Increase for Living Alone is a supplementary payment for people in Ireland on Irish social welfare pensions who are living alone.
+The Increase for Living Alone is a supplementary payment for people on social welfare pensions who are living alone.
 It is also available to people under the age of 66 who get certain other payments from the Department of Social Protection.

-If you are getting an Irish social welfare pension, you automatically get an increase in your pension when you reach 80 years of age.
+If you are getting a social welfare pension, you automatically get an increase in your pension when you reach 80 years of age.

-The Household Benefits Package includes the Electricity or Natural Gas Allowance, Free TV Licence and Telephone Allowance (this will be discontinued in 2014).
+The Household Benefits Package includes the Electricity or Natural Gas Allowance and a Free TV Licence.
 If you are aged 70 or over, you qualify regardless of your income or who lives with you.
 The scheme may also be available to people aged 66 and over who get certain social welfare payments or whose income is below certain limits.
 Apply to the Department of Social Protection.

 If you are over the age of 66 or getting a carers' or certain other social welfare payments, you can get a Free Travel Pass, entitling you to free travel at any time on bus, road, rail and DART services operated by Bus Átha Cliath, Bus Éireann, Iarnród Éireann, LUAS services, the Aran Islands ferry service and on certain private services which have opted into the scheme.

 You can also use your Free Travel Pass on any of the 34 schemes under the Rural Transport Initiative.
 People who are entitled to free travel are also entitled to have their spouse/partner travel free with them or may be entitled to a Companion Pass on medical grounds.
-The Free Travel Scheme also covers public transport services in Northern Ireland for people over 66 years of age.
-To use this service you must have a Senior SmartPass Card.
+The Free Travel Scheme also covers public transport services in Northern Ireland for people over 66 years of age who have a Senior SmartPass Card.